 The term self-harm refers to behaviors that individuals engage in where they purposely inflict some form of physical pain or injury onto themselves.
 These behaviors, which are also referred to as self-injury or self-mutilation, can include any number of acts, such as cutting, scraping, burning, picking at one’s skin, intentionally breaking bones, hitting oneself, or ingesting harmful substances.
 While it can be difficult for many to understand why someone would intentionally want to hurt themselves, these acts fulfill a very specific purpose to those who engage in them.
 They can give individuals a sense of control over the pain they experience, temporarily alleviating inner emotional turmoil that they feel they do not have control over.
 Tragically, many women who are suffering from eating disorders engage in such behaviors, and in order for true healing to be achieved, treatment that addresses both the symptoms of the eating disorder and the self-injurious behaviors must be received.

 At Montecatini, we know the extraordinary courage it takes to address the physical, emotional, mental, and spiritual aspects of living with an eating disorder and the compulsion to self-harm.
 We also know how vital it is to feel safe and supported as one works towards overcoming these detrimental behaviors.
-That is why, in a serene and intimate environment, each client’s treatment plan is customized to address her unique challenges, her unique family dynamics and history, her unique dreams for the future, and more.
+That is why, in a serene and intimate environment, each patient’s treatment plan is customized to address her unique challenges, her unique family dynamics and history, her unique dreams for the future, and more.
 Our approach is collaborative and highly personalized, born out of true empathy and compassion.

 We believe that no matter how long one has suffered from an eating disorder and the persistent need to self-harm, healing and lasting freedom from such concerns are possible.
 Our mission is to support you every step of the way.